tkem/carreralib/README.rst

-This module provides a Python interface to Carrera(R) DIGITAL 124/132 slotcar systems connected via serial port or Bluetooth.
+This module provides a Python interface to Carrera(R) DIGITAL 124/132 slotcar systems connected via a serial (cable) connection.

 .. code-block:: pycon